Remain Core Molding technology, which is the combination of blow molding and injection molding, was pioneered by EXCELL.

 Strength and reliability are high because outer part of Blow Molded product is completely covered by Injection Molding layer.

-Design based on commercial production experience with heavy duty engines using super chargers, this application has been adopted for automobile use.
+Design based on commercial production experience with heavy duty engines using super chargers, this application has been adopted for commercial vehicle.

-The complicated intake manifold of horizontally opposed engine is resinified by Remain-Core molding.
+The complicated intake manifold of horizontally opposed engine is replaced to plastic by Remain-Core molding.